The Game Developers Conference (GDC) Summits and Game Career Seminar (GCS) Call for Submissions closed October 7, 2022 at 11:59pm PT.

 - The advisors will review all submissions in the coming months and determine the status.

-- GDC conference managers will notify you of the status of your submission by early November.
+- GDC conference managers will notify you of the status of your submission by late November.

 Who will review my proposal?

-The GDC Summit Advisors review all submissions.
+The GDC Summit Advisors review all Summit submissions.
 Advisors to the specific Summit program you select will review your proposal.
 They are distinguished industry professionals who volunteer their time to help develop the numerous sessions at GDC.
 They work to ensure that the quality of the content provided to attendees is high-level, relevant, and timely.
-Game Career Seminar is programmed by GDC staff and the Gamasutra editorial team.
+Game Career Seminar is programmed by GCS Advisor, Brandon Sheffield.

 Yes.
-There is no penalty for submitting a proposal for the GDC Core Concepts, GDC Masterclass, and/or Game Career Seminar, however, should you submit the same topic more than once, keep your audience in mind and adjust similar content as you deem appropriate.
+There is no penalty for submitting a proposal to more than one GDC program.
+Should you submit the same topic more than once, keep your audience in mind and adjust similar content as you deem appropriate.
 Each program has its own advisors and will be reviewed separately.

 What are the benefits of speaking?